yuxi-liu-wired/mc-aixi-ctw/README.md

 #### Authors

 This is a group project for [COMP4620: Advanced Topics in Artificial Intelligence, in Australian National University, 2019 Semester 2](https://archive.is/egsGB).
-The group started with six people, but two dropped out half-way through.
+The group started with six people, but two dropped out early on.
 The remaining four people contributed roughly equally.

 #### File structure